xtenzQ/2D-metaballs/README.md

 ## Marching squares method

 > **Marching squares** is a computer graphics algorithm that generates contours for a two-dimensional scalar field (rectangular array of individual numerical values) - _Wikipedia_

+_Best solution with detailed explanation is given in Paul Bourke article [3]_.

 Binary tables: